-As at 31 December, 2019, the unrestricted basic Tier 1 own funds of the Group consist of ordinary share capital.
+As at 31 December, 2020, the unrestricted basic Tier 1 own funds of the Group consist of ordinary share capital, additional capital contributions and the reconciliation reserve.

 Tier 2 'own funds' are likely to include cumulative preference shares, and sub-ordinated liabilities with a shorter duration.
-As at 31 December, 2019, the Group had no tier 2 'own funds'.
+As at 31 December, 2020, the Group had no tier 2 'own funds'.

 Tier 3 'own funds' are intended (by the Solvency II Directive) to catch own funds which do not satisfy the tier 1 or tier 2 requirements but it appears (from the 5 year minimum duration), and the requirement for supervisory approval before redemption, that there may be other requirements for tier 3 instruments.
-As at 31st December, 2019, the Group had no tier 3 'own funds'.
+As at 31st December, 2020, the Group had no tier 3 'own funds'.